matiasrodlo/ozader/README.md

 B2B2C distribution platform featuring two collections of artisanal wooden sunglasses across Latin American markets.
 Built as an entrepreneurial venture focusing on craftsmanship and premium materials.

+Founded after finishing high school as part of an entrepreneurial journey, representing an early venture into internet-based business development and international e-commerce.

 **Pitch**: https://youtu.be/-wVrKc2BdXI

 <p align="center">